WangLabCSU/geokit/README.md

-If the expression matrix is given in the GSM supplementary files, in this way, we start from derive all GSM accession ids and then download all GSM supplementary files and combine them into the expression matrix.
+If the expression matrix is given in the GSM supplementary files, in this way, we start from derive all GSM accession ids and then download all GSM supplementary files and combine them into a expression matrix.
-Although no expression matrix in the series matrix file, it remain contain the samples informations.
+Although no expression matrix in the series matrix file, it still contains the samples informations.

 ``` r
 gse180383_smat <- get_geo(